-ANNUAL GOVERNANCE STATEMENT 2022/23
+ANNUAL GOVERNANCE STATEMENT 2023/24

-About our school
+About our School

-Perran-ar-worthal Community Primary School has 171 pupils on roll across 7 classes.
-Our experienced Headteacher leads an excellent team comprising 9 teachers (5 full and 4 part time), which includes a Special Educational Needs Coordinator (SENCO) who is class based for 4 days and has dedicated SENCO time for 1 day each week.
-Our Deputy Head and Assistant Head are included in that number and teach full time.
-We have 3 higher level teaching assistants and 9 contracted teaching assistants (2 of whom work 1-1 with pupils with SEND), 2 casual teaching assistants and 1 casual lunchtime supervisor.
-They are supported by 2 administrative staff and 2 catering staff.
+Perran-ar-worthal Community Primary School has 194 pupils on roll across 7 classes.

+Our experienced Headteacher leads an excellent team comprising 10 teachers (5 full and 5 part time).
+Our Deputy Head, who is our safeguarding lead, and our Assistant Head, who is our Special Educational Needs and Disability (SEND) and inclusion lead, are included in that number.

+We have 3 higher level teaching assistants (2 of whom work 1-1 with pupils with SEND) and 8 contracted teaching assistants (2 of whom work 1-1 with pupils with SEND), 2 casual teaching assistants and 1 casual lunchtime supervisor.
+They are supported by 2 administrative staff, 2 catering staff and 1 caretaker.